dvallance/json_object/README.md

 # JsonObject

-TODO: Write a gem description
+## Description

+See http://www.wisethinker.info/json-object/index for a quick description and more detailed information.

 ## Installation